spacecloud-io/space-docs/content/storage/database/add-new-database.md

 postgres.db.svc.cluster.local
 {{< /highlight >}}

-This domain name will be used as the host name in the connection string while adding the database to Space Cloud.
+This domain name is to be used as the hostname in the connection string while adding the database to Space Cloud.

 ### Production environment

 We recommend using a managed database service for production environment like AWS RDS, Google Cloud SQL, Mongo Atlas, etc.

-After spinning up a managed database, note down the hostname from their console as it will be used while adding database to Space Cloud.
+After spinning up a managed database, note down the hostname from their console as it will be used while adding the database to Space Cloud.

-## Adding database to Space Cloud
+## Adding a database to Space Cloud

-Database can be added to a Space Cloud project while creating a project or even after the project has been added.
-While creating a project, you will see a screen like this to add a database:
+While creating a project, you will be prompted to add a database to your project with the following screen:

 ![Add database screen](/images/screenshots/add-database.png)

+> **You can also add database(s) later to your project.
+To add a database to your project, you need to go the `Database` section of that project, click on the database selector/dropdown and then click on the `Add database` button to open the screen to add a database.**

 Select a database that you want to add from the following:
 - `MongoDB`